ValPaliy/valticus/content/posts/The Twitter Exodus - A Shift in the Social Media Landscape.md

 ## Conclusion

 The Twitter exodus is a significant event that has reshaped the social media landscape.
 As users continue to migrate to alternative platforms, it remains to be seen whether Twitter can regain its former glory or if it will become a relic of the past.

+(this is a continuation of [my previous article on the subject](https://valticus.pro/posts/why-i-no-longer-use-twitter-to-promote-my-services/); and yes, I still call it Twitter, not X)

 Thank you very much for taking your time to read this article!